·9 min read

 4. Captions — making content watchable on mute

-5. Scheduling — distributing at optimal times
+5. Scheduling — distributing to platforms

 6. Analytics — knowing what works